18 Best LGBT Movies of This 2010s

 13. Pride (2014)

 ‘Pride’ is based on true events and stars Ben Schnetzer, Joseph Gilgun, Andrew Scott and Dominic West in the lead roles.
 In 1984, with Margaret Thatcher’s government, the British miners went on a strike.
 Thatcher didn’t want the trade unions to have any more powers and strongly resisted their demands.
-But the strike garnered a lot of attention and a gay activist realised that the cops, who would otherwise leave no chance to harass LGBT+ community, are now occupied with the miners.
+But the strike garnered a lot of attention, and a gay activist realized that the cops, who would otherwise leave no chance to harass the LGBT+ community, were now occupied with the miners.
 He sees an opportunity for the two communities to unite and stand against the government as well as the cops and the press.
 This leads to a unique campaign that promises great results.

 12. Pariah (2011)